ChenyaoYang123/Calibration_of_ProcessBasedModel_part1/ReadMe.txt

-1. Refer to an open-access publication for more details: https://doi.org/10.3390/agronomy11081659
+1. Please refer to an open-access publication for more details: https://doi.org/10.3390/agronomy11081659

 2. It is highly recommended to run with multiple processors, as more processors will finish the running faster.